Why is the CD-ROM drive running in MS-DOS mode?

-Note: The below solution applies only to Microsoft Windows 95 and Windows 98 users.
+The following solution applies only to Microsoft Windows 98 and Windows 95 users.

-From the MS-DOS prompt, which you can get to by either booting from a diskette or doing Start, Shutdown, and restarting the computer in MS-DOS mode, type the below command.
+From the MS-DOS prompt, which you can get to by booting from a diskette or selecting Start, Shutdown, and selecting restart the computer in MS-DOS mode, type the following command.

-This will recreate the master boot record (effectively removing the master boot record).
+The above command recreate the master boot record (effectively removing the current master boot record).

-Once recreated, reboot the computer and your issue should be resolved; if not, continue to reinstalling CD-ROM drivers.
+Once recreated, reboot the computer and your issue should be resolved; if not, continue to the reinstalling CD-ROM drivers section.

 Reinstalling CD-ROM drivers

-If your File system was 32-bit or your CD-ROM is still experiencing issues after following the above steps, it is likely you are experiencing CD-ROM driver issues.
-To resolve this issue, get into Device Manager.
+If your file system was 32-bit or your CD-ROM is still experiencing issues after following the previous steps, it is likely you are experiencing CD-ROM driver issues.
+To resolve this issue, access the Windows Device Manager.

-Once in Device Manager click the + next to the CD-ROM drive (if not already a - ) Beneath the CD-ROM highlight the CD-ROM listed and click remove.
-Once removed reboot the computer.
-As the computer is rebooting your CD-ROM should be redetected and reinstalled.
+Once in Device Manager, click the + next to the CD-ROM drive (if not already a - ).
+From this menu, highlight the CD-ROM listed and click remove.
+Once the CD-ROM is removed, reboot the computer.
+As the computer is rebooting, your CD-ROM should be redetected and reinstalled automatically.